Are vines starting to snake through some of the trees growing in your yard? Every trusted tree service will tell you to remove them.

 If vines become too dense while growing up through and around trees, they will stop air from circulating within their crowns.
 This might also cause fungal growth to begin developing.

 If this growth gets out of hand, it will eventually cause a tree’s trunk and roots to break down.
 It might also impact a tree’s structural integrity and result in it falling over in the not-too-distant future.
 Vines can sometimes kill trees if you aren’t careful about addressing them.
+Our tree plant healthcare services can help prevent and treat fungal infections caused by vine overgrowth.

 Stop Asking, “Are Vines Bad for Trees?” and Arrange To Have Them Removed Soon